dsaradini/django-presentation/django-dev.rst

 ============================

 - Careful database design.
-- Choose the right "package"
+- Choose the "right" package
 - Avoid doing "heavy" work on a http request
 - Careful with caching
 - Serve static file outside django
+- HTML and CSS knowledge required

 .. note::

 	- What is heavy work?
 20ms?

 ----